 Dogs and humans share the same rapid eye movement (REM) sleep, during which dreams occur.
 So, if your dog is twitching in his sleep, chances are he is dreaming of chasing cats after all!

 In fact, the Greyhound is the second fastest land animal on Earth (second only to the cheetah) and can reach incredible speeds of up to 45 miles per hour!

-And it seems the British public are sticklers for tradition, as these names have topped the 'most popular' list for the last 4 years!
+And it seems the British public are sticklers for tradition, as these names have topped the 'most popular' list for the last three years!

 Your dog may be as clever as a two-year-old toddler, meaning they can pick up on words and their meanings and understand a range of gestures!

-Chaser the border collie has been dubbed as 'the world's smartest dog'.
-She has the largest tested memory of any non-human animal and can identify 1,022 toys by name and retrieve them.
-Her knowledge of vocabulary also spans much further than 'fetch' and can recognise over 1000 words!
-To top it off, she even has her very own book!
+Chaser the Border Collie was often dubbed as 'the world's smartest dog'.
+She had the largest tested memory of any non-human animal and could identify 1,022 toys by name and retrieve them.
+Her knowledge of vocabulary also spanned much further than 'fetch' and she could recognise over 1000 words!
+To top it off, she even had her very own book!

 With this in mind, pet insurance can seem an unwanted added expense, but with vet bills rising year on year, insuring your dog may be a no-brainer.
 Most of us consider our dogs to be part of the family so when they get ill or hurt, it's upsetting and usually expensive too.
 Dog insurance can provide a safety net to protect you against unexpected bills should your furry friend need any treatment.

 At Compare Cover, you can compare pet insurance quotes, quickly and easily, to find the right policy for you and your best friend!

 Time seems to fly by when you have a baby on your hands, so typical development milestones may feel as though they happen overnight when you're a new parent!
 While every child is different, most babies...